kemapak/blog/code-review/topics/exception-and-error-handling.md

 “Error handling is important, but if it obscures logic, it’s wrong.”
 [1](#cite01)

 > Low level methods should throw exceptions and high level method who consume them should
-> handle those exceptions.
+> handle (catch) those exceptions.
 Said that high level methods could also throw exceptions if they
 > called by other methods as well.

 ## [ERR1] Throw exceptions